After death of Kobe Bryant and daughter, Russell Wilson leads Pro Bowl players in ‘prayer for his family’

 There wasn’t a whole lot of coaching moments in the game.

-But Carroll did have a chance to make good on what he’s promised earlier in the week, that he would take advantage of an experimental rule allowing teams a chance to convert a fourth-and-15 instead of attempting an onside kick if the opportunity presented itself.
+But Carroll did have a chance to make good on what he promised earlier in the week, that he would take advantage of an experimental rule allowing teams a chance to convert a fourth-and-15 instead of attempting an onside kick if the opportunity presented itself.

 It did when the NFC scored with 4:37 remaining to cut the deficit to 38-33.
 Carroll eschewed the onside-kick attempt and sent out his offense for a chance to hit a fourth-and-15 from its 25-yard line.
 If the NFC had converted it would have kept the ball at the spot.